SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - You might also stumble on method calls with the older [`CALL METHOD`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcall_method_static.htm) statements.
 It is recommended to use the new syntax in new developments.
 Note that `CALL METHOD` statements are still required in the context of [dynamic programming](06_Dynamic_Programming.md).
 Therefore, `CALL METHOD` statements should be reserved for dynamic method calls.
 - Find an example class demonstrating various method calls in section [Excursion: Example Class](#excursion-example-class).
+- When calling methods that declare importing and/or exporting parameters, keep the following in mind: For methods with importing parameters, you can or must (if other parameters are available and specified in the method call) precede the parameters and their assignments with `EXPORTING`.
+For methods with exporting parameters, you can or must use `IMPORTING` before the parameters and their assignments.

 Examples for instance method calls and static method calls: